 However, while that may be somewhat efficient, the security of this method, and many others, starts to weaken when it comes to third parties.
 They often fail to provide secure authentication, full control, complete visibility.
 To fully secure the remote access of third parties, additional measures are needed.
 Specifically, a secure remote access method should:

-If you’re realising you don’t have all of those 4 key elements in place, but are wondering if it’s worth the effort and investment to make those changes, consider the potential costs of failing to do so.
+If you’re realizing you don’t have all of those 4 key elements in place, but are wondering if it’s worth the effort and investment to make those changes, consider the potential costs of failing to do so.
 From reputational damage to regulatory fines to loss of customer trust, future business, and intellectual property – the costs can be widespread and high.
 In fact, the average cost of a data breach is $3.92M.
 If that weren’t enough, a data breach originating from a third party is both more likely and costly: 63% of data breaches come from a third party, and a data breach that originated via a third party costs an organization an additional $370,000.
 In short, you can’t afford not to secure the remote access of your third parties.

 |Identify||Often individual identification is a key element to meet regulatory requirements and general security best practices.
 You need to know who is in your network, and ensure that the person with access is who they say they are, and that they should even have access (unlike, a bad actor or external hacker).
 At minimum, this should include: